catppuccin/joplin/README.md

 ## Usage

-1. Copy the contents of `userchrome.css` and `userstyle.css` to `~/.config/joplin-desktop` for Linux users and `C:\users\<user>\.config\joplin-desktop` for Windows users.
-You can download the css files from the `src` folder.
+1. Download the files `userchrome.css` and `userstyle.css` from your preferred flavour from the `src/` directory.
+2. Move these files to the Joplin configuration directory:\
+   Linux/MacOS: `~/.config/joplin/`\
+   Windows: `C:\Users\%USERNAME%\.config\joplin\`
-2. You need the [Rich Markdown Plugin](https://github.com/CalebJohn/joplin-rich-markdown) and need to enable extra CSS options by going into `Options -> Rich Markdown -> Add additional CSS classes for enhanced customization`.
+3. You need the [Rich Markdown Plugin](https://github.com/CalebJohn/joplin-rich-markdown) and need to enable extra CSS options by going into `Options -> Rich Markdown -> Add additional CSS classes for enhanced customization`.
-3. Enable the dark theme from Appearance to use the theme.
+4. Enable the dark theme from Appearance to use the theme.
 ## 🙋 FAQ

 - Q: **_"My font looks bad"_**